BooleanCat/go-functional/.github/ISSUE_TEMPLATE/bug_report.md

 _Provide a code snippet or steps to reproduce the issue._

+**Do you intend to fix this issue yourself?**

+_Yes or no. This is so that the maintainers know to leave you time to make a contribution rather than just fixing it themselves._

 **Additional context**

 _Add any other context about the problem here._